Skip to main content

 Another delivery method gaining traction for women is pellet therapy.
 Small, custom-compounded testosterone pellets are inserted subcutaneously, typically in the hip or buttock, providing a long-acting, continuous release of the hormone over several months.
 This method offers exceptional stability, as it bypasses daily or weekly administration, delivering a steady supply directly into the bloodstream.

 The consistent release minimizes peaks and troughs, which can be particularly beneficial for symptom management and reducing the likelihood of side effects.
-When appropriate, Anastrozole may also be co-administered with to manage estrogen conversion, although the lower doses of testosterone used in women often make this less frequently necessary.
+When appropriate, Anastrozole may also be co-administered with pellet therapy to manage estrogen conversion, although the lower doses of testosterone used in women often make this less frequently necessary.

 Comparison of Testosterone Delivery Methods and Stability for Men